 - Practical Work: Map Exercise (MAPEX) and Integrated Staff Exercise (INSTEX).

-To ensure good course results, you are expected to take active part during the lessons and to interact with your fellow students.
-During the course there will be syndicate seminars and a midterm evaluation test in order to assess and support your learning.
-Individual grades will be issued at the end of the course.
-More specific information on this will be given at the beginning of the course.
+To ensure good course results, you are expected to take active part during the lessons, contribute to discussions and to positively interact with your fellow students.
+During the course there will be continuous ongoing assessment and a midterm evaluation test in order to assess and support your learning.
+An individual result will be provided at the end of the course.
+More specific information on the evaluation process will be given at the beginning of the course.

 Your national daily working uniform will be the primary dress code during the course.
 However for the opening ceremony, class photograph and closing ceremony best dress uniform is required.
-You are also requested to bring necessary items for physical training indoors and outdoors and civilian clothes for off-duty hours and the Welfare arrangements.
-Normally it is still cool here in March/April, with average daytime temperatures of 5-11°C, some snow and rain can also be anticipated, please bring suitable clothing.
+You are also requested to bring necessary items to conduct physical training, both indoors and outdoors and civilian clothes for off-duty hours and the Welfare arrangements.
+Whilst this winter has been incredibly mild thus far, I stress that it is normally cool here in Mar/Apr, with average daytime temperatures of between +4 to -3°C, some snow and rain can also be anticipated, please be sure to bring suitable clothing.

 Hopefully, the UNSOC will prepare and give you a good comprehension on how UN Peacekeeping Operations are conducted and how as a staff officer in such a mission you can;